jrkerns/awesome-medphys/readme.md

 * [ApertureComplexity](https://github.com/victorgabr/ApertureComplexity) - (Python) It is a Python 3.x port of the Eclipse ESAPI plug-in script.
 As such, it aims to contain the complete functionality of the aperture complexity analysis.
 * [BeamScheme](https://github.com/alanphys/BeamScheme) - (Pascal) This software will assist you in extracting 1D profiles from 2D datasets and calculating various parameters on the profiles.
+* [CIL](https://github.com/TomographicImaging/CIL) - (Python) Computational Imaging Library (CIL) is a Python library for tomographic imaging with particular emphasis on reconstruction of challenging datasets.
 * [ClinicalTemplateReader](https://github.com/WUSTL-ClinicalDev/ClinicalTemplateReader) - (C#) A public API to interpret Eclipse plan templates, objective templates, and clinical protocols and utilize the interpretation in the generation of automated plans.
 * [cornerstone](https://github.com/cornerstonejs/cornerstone) - (JavaScript) Cornerstone.js delivers a complete web based medical imaging platform for displaying medical images in modern web browsers.
 * [deid](https://github.com/pydicom/deid) - (Python) Best effort anonymization for medical images in Python.